scanarium/scanarium-handbook/source/30-Coloring pages/50-Rectangle/en.md

 # Why is there a black bounding rectangle?

-{=macro(zoomable-image-left, Scanarium coloring page with highlighted black bounding rectangle, images/coloring-page-rectangle.jpg)}
+{=macro(zoomable-image-left, images/coloring-page-rectangle.jpg, Scanarium coloring page with highlighted black bounding rectangle)}

 The black bounding rectangle helps Scanarium to figure out how the coloring page is oriented in the {=macro(labeled-node-link, scanning, uploaded image)}.